fulaneey/assignmentday1/README.md

 assignmentday1
-SE_Day1_Assignment
+Day1Assignment

-#Part 1: Introduction to Software Engineering
+Part 1: Introduction to Software Engineering

 1.Explain what software engineering is and discuss its importance in the technology industry software engineering is a branch of computer science used for developing, testing and maintaining software.